 Hagan is returning for his 4th year at Arowhon and has a strong background in counselling and people skills from an eight-year stint in working with homelessness and at-risk youth, as well as now being an experienced canoe tripper.
 Last year he co-led the girl’s Brent and Back trip and it was the best challenge he has ever had the pleasure to complete.
 Hagan is currently studying for Forestry and Woodland Management in the UK, and hopes to eventually move to Canada and work in Canadian Forestry.
 Outside of school, Hagan is a keen singer and guitarist, and also has interests in current affairs, history, politics.
 He is also an experienced martial artist, and most recently has started training in Brazilian Jujitsu, as well as enjoying kayaking, hiking, cooking and socialising with friends and family.
 Hagan can’t wait to hit the ground running working in the LIT trip program full time!

 Emily Grainger – Head Tripper

 Though native to Toronto, Rob makes his home in Vancouver where he studies engineering at the University of British Columbia.
-This summer Rob will be returning for what he believes is his 12th summer at Arowhon though at this point he has just about lost count.
+This summer Rob will be returning for what he believes is his 14th summer at Arowhon though at this point he has just about lost count.
 Being an avid outdoorsman Rob enjoys hiking, rock-climbing, skiing, camping, and generally taking advantage of all the activities the Canadian Rockies have to offer.
 In future Rob hopes to be admitted to UBC’s engineering physics program and help out at TRIUMF, UBC’s particle collider.
-Rob is super stoked to return to his favourite place on earth and make the the Arowhon high ropes course as lively and exciting as possible.
+Rob is super stoked to return to his favourite place on earth and make Long Trips as lively and exciting as possible.